AFLplusplus/AFLplusplus/docs/ideas.md

 ## Collision-free Binary-Only Maps

 AFL++ supports collison-free maps using an LTO (link-time-optimization) pass.
-This should be possile to implement for QEMU and Unicorn instrumentations.
+This should be possible to implement for QEMU and Unicorn instrumentations.
 As the forkserver parent caches just in time translated translation blocks, adding a simple counter between jumps should be doable.

 Mentor: andreafioraldi or domenukk